nopnop2002/esp-idf-DFPlayerMini/README.md

 # MP3 Chip
 There are many variations of the MP3 IC installed in DF Player Mini.
-I own three DF Players, two are JC AA18 and one is YX5200.
+I own three DF Players, two with JC AA18 and one with YX5200.
 JC AA18 is very stable.
 But YX5200 give me this error sometime:
 ```